BBBase-EHeresy/PPPub/docs/rules_manual/fight_phase.md

 Sometimes, a defeated model will find themselves Trapped because a friendly model is blocking their path of retreat.
 In these situations, it is possible for the friendly model to make a special Make Way move of up to 1" to clear a path for their ally to Back Away through.
 Simply move the ally the shortest distance possible to enable their comrade to escape being Trapped.
 The friendly model's Make Way move is not slowed by difficult terrain and it can Make Way even if it is Prone.

-Models that are Engaged in combat may not Make Way for their friends — they are too busy fighting for their lives.
+Models that are Engaged in combat may not Make Way for their friends â€” they are too busy fighting for their lives.

 Making way for a friend may take a model into an enemy's Control Zone, but not into base contact with an enemy model.
 Making way cannot be used to cross Obstacles or to take Jump, Leap or Climb tests or to move off of a cliff or anything else that would cause falling damage.
 A model may Make Way into a water feature.

-Finally, only one model may Make Way for a defeated friend — if one model making way is not enough to prevent a model from being Trapped, then no Make Way move is made and the model is still Trapped.
+Finally, only one model may Make Way for a defeated friend â€” if one model making way is not enough to prevent a model from being Trapped, then no Make Way move is made and the model is still Trapped.

 What this means is that large mobs of troops will often find themselves in situations where the models at the front are Trapped by the weight of numbers pressing up behind them!